Julian McGauran

-Julian John James McGauran (born 5 March 1957) is a former Australian politician who served as a member of the Australian Senate, representing the state of Victoria.
+Julian John James McGauran (born 5 March 1957) is an Australian former politician who served as a member of the Australian Senate, representing the state of Victoria.
 Elected as a member of the National Party, he resigned from the Nationals and joined the Liberal Party of Australia in February 2006.
-His brother, Peter McGauran, was the National member for Gippsland until 2008, and was Minister for Agriculture in the Howard government.
+His brother, Peter McGauran, was the National member for Gippsland until 2008, and was the Minister for Agriculture in the Howard government.

 Background and early career

 McGauran attended Xavier College in Kew, Melbourne.
-Before attending university he worked in the stables for racehorse trainer Bart Cummings at Flemington Racecourse.
-At Monash University he obtained a Bachelor of Economics, then becoming a Certified Practising Accountant and then a company director for the McGauran Group of Companies, and a board member of the Victorian Employers' Chamber of Commerce and Industry between 1986 and 1988.
-He was elected to the Melbourne City Council 1985–88, representing the Central Business District.
+Before attending university, he worked in the stables for racehorse trainer Bart Cummings at Flemington Racecourse.
+He obtained a Bachelor of Economics from Monash University, then became a Certified Practising Accountant and then a company director for the McGauran Group of Companies, and a board member of the Victorian Employers' Chamber of Commerce and Industry between 1986 and 1988.
+He was elected to the Melbourne City Council 1985–1988, representing the Central Business District.

-During his time at the Council McGauran called for the popular vote of the Lord Mayor of Melbourne, instead of the traditional means of selection by fellow councillor, in an attempt to curtail the "invariable cronyism" of the Melbourne City Council at the time.
+During his time at the Council, McGauran called for the popular vote of the Lord Mayor of Melbourne, instead of the traditional means of selection by fellow councillors, in an attempt to curtail the "invariable cronyism" of the Melbourne City Council at the time.